 Free Cash Flow

-Is equal to the after-tax net income of a company plus depreciation and amortization less capital expenditures.
+Is equal to the cash from operations of a company less capital expenditures.

 Gross Domestic Product (GDP):